sunilgupta01/learning-cloud-k8s/commands/docker.md

 		list of avilable (running) machines (virtualboxes)
 	create --driver virtualbox myvm
-		creates a machines with the myvm using virtualbox as a driver This command downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed, and creates and starts a VirtualBox VM with Docker running. create --driver virtualbox --engine-insecure-registry pvtdockerrepo:5000 newmyvm
+		creates a machines with the myvm using virtualbox as a driver This command downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed , and creates and starts a VirtualBox VM with Docker running. create --driver virtualbox --engine-insecure-registry pvtdockerrepo:5000 newmyvm
 		creates machine with insecure connection to mentioned registry This is for connecting to registry on pvtdockerrepo that is currently insecure.